openvnf/vnf-ipsec/README.md

 # use this just in conjunction with calico and host networking
 SET_ROUTE_DEFAULT_TABLE=FALSE

-# local private IP of the AWS node the container is supposed to be running on
+# local IP of the node the container is supposed to be running on
-IPSEC_LOCALPRIVIP=
+# this IP has to able to be bound by the service and could also be '%any'
+IPSEC_LOCALIP=

-# corresponding local public IP of the AWS node
+# The local identifier to be used during the handshake.
-IPSEC_LOCALPUBIP=
+# This can either be an IP address, a FQDN, an email address or a distinguished
+# name.
+This value has to be the same as IPSEC_REMOTEID on the other side of
+# the tunnel.
+IPSEC_LOCALID=

 # local network to be shared over the VPN tunnel
 # used for leftid=